xinbindai/Note-Station-to-Joplin/README.md

+## Customized to export notes/images in `markdown + Front Matter (Directory)` that can be easily imported into Joplin.
+Feel free to further improve.
+Pandoc  2.9.2.1 was tested.

+---

 This script will convert notes from Synology Note Station to plain-text markdown notes.
 The script is written in Python and should work on any desktop platform.
 It's tested on Linux, Windows 7, mac OS 10.15.